Wednesday, December 30, 2020

 she

-seduces as art, as lost inspiration,
+seduces as art which finds lost inspiration,

-so in each other’s arms to play,
+and so in each other’s arms to play,

-seamless in this theater of senses. alive
+seamless in a theater of senses, alive

-pulse by pulse, motion by motion,
+pulse by pulse, moment by motion,

-where tempests behold what must be,
+a spell where tempests behold what must be,

-revealed in us, to form stairs.
+to form stairs.

 =====================